 Not sure what to do with leftover egg whites?
 Whip up a batch of these chewy Small Batch Flourless Chocolate Cookies!
 They’re naturally gluten free and taste so sinfully fudgy, nobody will miss the flour.

 Let’s talk about egg whites!
 Are you tired of wondering what to do with leftover egg whites?
 Do you want to cry every time you toss one in the trash?
 I know I am.

-The batter is similar to my brownie cookies where it seems too runny, but after sitting for 30 minutes a skin forms on the outside, which reduces how much they spread.
+The batter is similar to my brownie cookies where after sitting for 30 minutes a skin forms on the outside.
 If you’ve ever made macarons, the concept is similar to that.

 I highly encourage you follow the recipe and let the batter rest for 30 minutes.
 However, if you do skip this part, your cookies will still be edible albeit a lot thinner.